SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

 <details>
   <summary><b>Description</b></summary>

 With the output of the previous steps, the Editors select the entities, attributes and relationships that are common to most data models and that are necessary to model the evidence.
-They also determine which attributes should be mandatory and optional.
+They also determine which attributes should be mandatory and which should be optional.

-They do this by agreeing upon thresholds with the Working Group.
+They do this by agreeing on thresholds with the Working Group.
 These thresholds might be quantifiable, e.g. “if at least five Member States have an attribute, the attribute is included” or “if one Member State is not able to provide an attribute, the attribute is made optional”.

 </details>